diegoperea20/prediction-temperature-and-humidity/README.md

-# Prediction Temperature and Humidity
+# Prediction Temperature and Humidity Only API Data

 Prediction Temperature and Humidity
 "next": "13.4.12"  "react": "18.2.0"